 Got a specific question?
 Email email@example.com or telephone us on 0183783499.

-All Wheatland Farm’s lodges and cottage have individual access statements – just follow the links below – but feel free to ask us if you have an unanswered question.
+All Wheatland Farm’s eco lodges and the cottage have individual access statements – just follow the links below – but feel free to ask us if you have an unanswered question.

 Honeysuckle Lodge is the next most accessible, being near the lodge car park, and having a shower rather than a bath.
 There are no internal steps but there are 3 steps up to the door (with rail).
 The lodge sleeps 4.
 The bedrooms are small, with access to one side of the bed only.
 However, it is possible to make up the sofa bed as a proper double in the main living area, with plenty of space around.